fortunkam/container-app-demo/README.md

 * Uses DAPR to retrieve secrets (Secret Store)
 * Uses KEDA to scale the image based on the number of messages in the Storage Queue (for AKS)
 * Uses KEDA to scale the image based on the number of messages in the Service Bus Queue (for Container Apps)

+Also included are a set of scripts for deploying the solution to an [Azure Container App](https://docs.microsoft.com/en-us/azure/container-apps/).
+Note: Azure container apps is currently in preview.

 (This example was put together in collaboration with Chris Reddington and you can find a similar example at his repo [https://github.com/chrisreddington/DaprExample]() )